Interpretable Embeddings of Speech Enhance and Explain Brain Encoding Performance of Audio Models: Discussion

-1. Our findings are based on data from nine clinical ECoG participants who listened to a single 30‑min English podcast.
+\textbf{Limitations.} 1.
+Our findings are based on data from nine clinical ECoG participants who listened to a single 30‑min English podcast.
 While the high temporal resolution of ECoG and broad electrode coverage across brain regions make this dataset particularly well-suited for the present study, replication using larger and more diverse datasets will be important for assessing the generalizability of these results.
-2. While we controlled for several lower-level features in our analysis of semantic encoding in SSMs, we cannot entirely rule out the possibility that unaccounted confounds contribute to the shared variance between SSM representations and our semantic features.
+2. While we controlled for several lower-level features in our analysis of semantic encoding in SFMs, we cannot entirely rule out the possibility that unaccounted confounds contribute to the shared variance between SFM representations and our semantic features.
 However, the observed effect of context size provides some evidence against this interpretation, as lower-level features typically operate over shorter integration windows and are therefore less sensitive to extended context.
-3. While our interpretable features account for most of the neural variance captured by SSM representations, a statistically significant portion remains unexplained.
+3. While our interpretable features account for most of the neural variance captured by SFM representations, a statistically significant portion remains unexplained.
 Identifying the nature of this residual variance is an important direction for future research.
+4. While there are different classes of models that can take speech as input, including AudioLLMs, we restricted our analyses to SFMs.
+The rationale is twofold: first, most current AudioLLMs are modular systems that pair an audio encoder—often Whisper or a self-supervised learning model—with a language model, so their audio representations largely build on the same foundations we study.
+Second, AudioLLMs are primarily optimized for interactive or task-specific use cases, such as question-answering or dialogue, rather than for producing stable, general-purpose audio features, making them less directly suited for the type of neural encoding comparisons considered in this work.
+Nonetheless, future work may explore how AudioLLMs, given their rapid development and growing capabilities, could provide complementary insights into neural processing of speech.